 Simulations show the Smart Gambler strategy keeps fair chances even when aiming for a giant win (500x the entire budget).
 However, the chances of such a big win are proportionally low.
 Be very careful and don’t fall in to the "I’ll once win my money back" loop.
 A healthy target is something around 5x-20x your daily budget.

-For all the reasons mentioned I consider this to be THE BEST SLOTS STRATEGY.
-Word to the wise, we don’t consider not playing at all a strategy.
+For all the reasons mentioned I consider this to be THE BEST SLOTS STRATEGY (apart from not playing at all).

 Here are slots suitable for my Smart Gambler strategy: